2019 Tax Preparation Resources

 The filing deadline is Wednesday, April 15, 2020.
 Because of the increased popularity of electronic tax filing, the IRS no longer sends out paper income tax packages to individual or business taxpayers.

 Also, due to budget cuts at the IRS, Heights Libraries will receive only a limited supply of select forms.
-Below are the forms we currently have available.
-If you do not see a form/booklet listed, we do not have it, but we may be able to print it for you.
-Ask a staff member.
+We have the following forms:

 - Ohio IT 1040 Form

 - Ohio Schedule A

 - Ohio Schedule J

 - Federal 1040/1040SR packet (includes the 1040, 1040SR forms and schedules 1, 2, 3)

 The 1040-SR is a new form, intended for seniors.
 It has a larger font than the 1040 and a chart for calculating the Standard Deduction.